Fusion of deterministically generated photonic graph states

 We now use the two-atom Bell pair as a starting point for preparing various photonic graph states.
 As a first example we demonstrate the generation of ring graph states consisting of up to eight qubits (\Fig\ref{fig:ring}e).
 In essence, we first grow a linear cluster state with the emitters at the ends of the chain, which we then fuse to obtain a ring.
 The generation steps are depicted in \Fig\ref{fig:ring}a using the graph state representation.
 We start with a two-atom Bell state $\ket{\psi^+}$ which we obtain from the cavity-assisted fusion.
 Next, we apply $N$ photon-generation cycles interleaved with $\pi/2$ pulses resulting in a linear cluster state with the atoms at its ends.
-Within a given cycle the photon generation from both atoms is separated by $T\approx\unit{20}{\mu\second}$.
-In the final step we perform the fusion on the emitter qubits in order to merge both ends of the chain.
+Within each cycle we first perform the atomic qubit transfer to $\ket{2,\pm 2}$ (see \Fig\ref{fig:setup}e(ii)).
+We then generate one photon from each atom (\Fig\ref{fig:setup}e(i)) applying the control pulse via the addressing system.
+The two photons are temporally separated by $T\approx\unit{20}{\mu\second}$ in order to allow enough time for the AOD to direct the addressing beam to the second atom.
+Afterwards we perform a $\pi/2$ rotation on the atomic qubits via the intermediate state $\ket{2,0}$ using a sequence of Raman pulses (similar to Ref.\@ \cite{Thomas2022}).
+Each cycle lasts \unit{225}{\micro\second} and has the effect of adding two photonic qubits to the linear cluster state.
+In the final step we perform the qubit transfer followed by a photon production pulse via the global beam.
+This realises the fusion on the emitter qubits, effectively merging both ends of the chain.
 For $N=2$ and $N=3$ photon generation cycles this produces either a box- or hexagon-shaped graph as shown in \Fig\ref{fig:ring}b and e, respectively.
 Here again, the two atoms carry a logical qubit redundantly encoded in $\ket{10}_S$ and $\ket{01}_S$.
 This specific protocol only produces ring graph states of even parity, i.e. an even number of vertices.
 However, as we show in the Methods, ring graph states of odd parity can be obtained simply by adding a global $\pi/4$ rotation after the initial fusion gate.
 In the following, we will focus on the protocol as presented above and demonstrate the generation of the box and hexagon graphs, consisting of four and six vertices, respectively.